 As you know, alcohol does not have the best effect on the reproductive system of both women and men.

 When planning, remember that it is especially undesirable for a man to drink alcohol 2-3 months before the expected moment of conception.
-This is done because alcohol tends to change the biological structure of active spermatozoa, making them pathological, in other words, defective.
+This is done because alcohol tends to change the biological structure of active sperm, making them pathological, in other words, defective.

 Interesting!
-Ultrasound during pregnancy: debunking the myths!
+Ultrasound during pregnancy: debunking myths!

 Is alcohol dangerous in early pregnancy?

-1 In the first days after conception, drinking alcohol is relatively safe, since the fertilized cell, most likely, has not yet had time to attach to the walls of the uterus.
+1 In the first days after conception, drinking alcohol is relatively safe, since the fertilized cell most likely has not yet had time to attach to the walls of the uterus.

-A little wine is even useful
+A little wine is even good for you

 Safe dose of alcohol: does it exist?

-fetal alcohol syndrome
+Fetal alcohol syndrome

 Signs of fetal syndrome:

-• Insufficient weight of the child at birth;
+• Low birth weight of the baby;

 • Violation of the physical development of the fetus;

-• Underdevelopment of the lips, cheekbones or jaws;
+• Underdevelopment of lips, cheekbones or jaws;

-• Violation of the work of internal organs.
+• Disruption of internal organs.

 • Provoke defects in the development of internal organs;

-• Psychological illnesses;
+• Psychological diseases;

 • Weak immune system;